 - Identify and define integration points between the infrastructure and the microservices frameworks.

 - Enable infrastructure automation and orchestration.
-Make it easier for it to be consumed by the micro services frameworks.
+Make it easier for it to be consumed by microservices frameworks.

 This scenario is a combination of the previous two.
-From the perspective of the infrastructure teams, there is no DevOps so they can start working towards preparing the infrastructure for it.
-But at the same time, the cloud based solutions are widespread throughout the organization, so, they are late to the game.
+From the perspective of infrastructure teams, there is no DevOps, so they can start preparing infrastructure for it.
+At the same time, with cloud-based solutions already widespread throughout the organization, they're late to the game.
 So, where do we start?